SinglaAnkur/WeatherApp/README.md

 Before you use the library in your app, you’ll need to figure out which URL you’re trying to fetch.
 To fetch real-time weather data, you’ll need to sign up for a free Weatherstack API account.
 You can do that [here](https://weatherstack.com).

 This API could be used to convert city name to its coordinates(longitude and latitude).
 These coordinates could be used to provide weather data using Mapbox API.
-You’ll need to sign up for a free Weatherstack API account.
+You’ll need to sign up for a free Mapbox API account.
 You can do that [here](https://www.mapbox.com/).

 ### Running the code
 ```